RSS .92| RSS 2.0| ATOM 0.3

 The call:“Begin!”

 The Kite pulses an electromagnetic field, launching himself away from the spherical inner surface of the Coliseum.
 The others do the same.
-Read the rest of this entry »
+Continue reading In the Arena

 World-Building and the Real Universe